RC4: Description

 The permutation is initialized with a variable-length key, typically between 40 and 2048 bits, using the key-scheduling algorithm (KSA).
 Once this has been completed, the stream of bits is generated using the pseudo-random generation algorithm (PRGA).

 Key-scheduling algorithm (KSA)

 The key-scheduling algorithm is used to initialize the permutation in the array "S". "keylength" is defined as the number of bytes in the key and can be in the range 1 ≤ keylength ≤ 256, typically between 5 and 16, corresponding to a key length of 40–128 bits.
 First, the array "S" is initialized to the identity permutation.
 S is then processed for 256 iterations in a similar way to the main PRGA, but also mixes in bytes of the key at the same time.
+Note that many different keys like 'Text' and 'TextText' lead to the same cipher.